According to leading review site Software Advice, there are 388 project management systems on the market*.

 - Single Sign-On Functionality

 Workzone is a balance of the most common features teams use to get projects done effectively but still being easy to use for all levels of users.
 We do that by not overloading users with features that might distract or stray from the main goal of doing more in less time.
-Our unlimited support and training is unmatched in the industry.
+Our unlimited support and training are unmatched in the industry.

-For the purposes of clarity, we’re going to focus on web-based project management software, but will comment on hosted solutions at the end.
+For the purposes of clarity, we’re going to focus on web-based project management software but will comment on hosted solutions at the end.